RECLAMATION

 ELLE BEAU’s personal practice is sporadic and in flux: they’re not one to sit still.
 Lines of queer thinking, relational spaces, language, intimacy, gender, aesthetics, colour, expressions of self, people and movement inform Elle’s work.

-ISSUE 10: QUEER RESISTANCE
+QUEER RESISTANCE

 Nix is a body-neutral photographer who likes to shoot fellow queer kinky folk in all their glory.
 The aim of their art is to create a consensual, silly, safe space for models to be their authentic selves.
 There is so much pressure to present a certain way, especially as non-binary individuals, so Nix likes to capture who they work with in their fullness, no matter the narrative of how the world might see them.